 When the COVID-19 pandemic hit, schools and universities had to change quickly to keep education going.
 Since in-person classes were not possible during lockdowns, most switched to online learning.
 Platforms like Google Classroom and Zoom became the main way for students and teachers to stay connected and continue classes.

+It was not easy at first, but it allowed education to keep moving forward.
+Now, it looks like online education is here to stay.
+Today many schools are using a hybrid model, which mixes both in-person classes and online lessons.
 This way, students can have more flexibility with some learning done in a classroom and some done online.
 The ed-tech industry has grown really fast because of this.
 Platforms where people can take online courses saw enrollments increase by over 500% in some areas during the pandemic.
 Even Ivy League universities like Harvard and MIT added more online courses so students from all over the world could access education.
-Here at SHS, we use platforms like Google, Canvas and Blackboard to store documents, lesson plans, grades, and more.
-Tests and homework can all be done online with the click of a few buttons or keys on a keyboard.
+Here at SHS, we use platforms like Google, Canvas, and Blackboard to store documents, lesson plans, grades, and more.
+Tests and homework can all be done online with the click of a few buttons or the tap of a few keys.

 SOCIAL